President | Vickey Malone Kennedy (vck) |

 Wayne also hunts ghosts with a paranormal investigation team, Insight Paranormal.
 This team is the Oklahoma affiliate of The Atlantic Paranormal Society, better known as TAPS.

-Aleasha Wales Shelnutt – Technology Director
+Aleasha Wales Shelnutt – Technology Director & Editor

 Has passion, will travel.

 Originally a Texas girl, Aleasha thrives on adventure.
 She’s lived in two countries, visited six others, and can’t wait to use her passport again!
 Adventure at home looks like rooms overflowing with fur babies and boys, nightly Dishwasher Tetris tournaments, and the occasional “What’s That Smell” championship that occurs when the laundry baskets are overflowing.
-She currently provides creative and administrative services through her company, Studio Promessa, offering office assistance and mentoring, event planning, graphic and web design, technology, crafty creations, photography, writing, and editing solutions.
+She currently provides creative and administrative services through her company, Studio Promessa, offering mentoring, business management, event planning, graphic and web design, technology, crafty creations, photography, writing, and editing solutions.

 When she’s not chasing chaos at home, or speakers, volunteers, & technical errors for OWFI, Aleasha is still running after adventure—occasionally by plane, train or automobile— but most often between the covers of a great story.
 Visit her at The Nutthouse Diaries, and inspire her to share her stories more often!